-On the Starkville campus the MSUPD operates Safe Walk, an escort service at night, to escort people to their cars or building.
-They provide an extra set of eyes and ears for the Police Department and report any activities to which the Police need to respond.
-For assistance, call 662-325-2121, and one of the student employees will be sent to walk you to your destination.
+On the Starkville campus, the MSUPD operates Safe Walk--a nighttime service to escort people to their cars or buildings.
+These escorts provide an extra set of eyes and ears for the Police Department and report any activities to which the police need to respond.
+For assistance call 662-325-2121 and a student employee will be sent to walk you to your destination.
 Hours of operation vary, but generally begin at dark and last until the early morning hours.
 In Meridian, you may contact the MSUPD at 601-484-0199 if you desire a safety escort on campus.